gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

 cat: empty-file.txt: No such file or directory
 ```

 We can experiment while in this “detached HEAD” state.
-For example we can create
+For example, we can
-new commits and they won't affect other branches.
-If we want to discard this
+create new commits and they won't affect other branches.
+If we want to discard
-experiment we can simply jump to another branch.
-If we want keep the changes
+this experiment we can simply jump to another branch.
+If we want to keep the
-made in this experiment then we have the option of creating a new branch here.
+changes made in this experiment then we have the option of creating a new branch
+here.

 Let's open your favorite code editor and change the `README.txt` file so that it
 contains the following lines: